 WHAT IS LBTT (LAND & BUILDINGS TRANSACTION TAX)?

-The current rate of ADS is 3% of the “relevant consideration”, usually the purchase price.
+The ADS is charged at 4% of the total purchase price.

 DO YOU HAVE ANY OTHER QUESTIONS?
 WE’RE HERE TO HELP